Analysis | The end of the road for American exceptionalism

 Only moments later, a mob of far-right Trump supporters burst through the surprisingly meager protections around the Capitol, stormed the building and plunged the proceedings — and the country — into chaos.
 At least four people died in the tumult.
 U.S. lawmakers were forced to find shelter, ducking under desks, cowering behind a few armed security guards.
 The mob rampaged through the august heart of American democracy, raiding congressional offices with seeming impunity.

 Some American commentators and politicians struggled to find language to describe what was happening.
-They pointed to the instability of warzones in the Middle East when talking about the rage of the crowds.
-They gestured to the venality of tinpot despots in banana republics when talking about Trump’s incitement of an insurrection.
+They pointed to the instability of war zones in the Middle East when talking about the rage of the crowds.
+They gestured to the venality of tin-pot despots in banana republics when talking about Trump’s incitement of an insurrection.
 They spoke of “3rd world style anti-American anarchy” in the halls of Congress, as if the antics of the mob were a desecration of the American character itself.
 Biden, in remarks delivered later Wednesday, said the events “do not reflect a true America.
 Do not represent who we are.”

 As statements of shock and dismay flooded in from concerned U.S. allies, doyens of the Washington foreign policy community mourned what had happened to America’s image in the world.
-“So much for the peaceful transfer of power, for American exceptionalism, for our being a shining city on a hill,” tweeted Richard Haass of the Council on Foreign Relations.
+“So much for the peaceful transfer of power, for American exceptionalism, for our being a shining city on a hill,” tweeted Richard Haass, president of the Council on Foreign Relations.

 It also gave Washington’s putative adversaries plenty of ammunition to condemn decades of U.S. rhetoric and policy.
-“Yesterday’s events showed that the U.S. has no moral right to punish another nation under the guise of upholding democracy,” tweeted Zimbabwean president Emmerson Mnangagwa, decrying sanctions placed on his country by the Trump administration.
+“Yesterday’s events showed that the U.S. has no moral right to punish another nation under the guise of upholding democracy,” tweeted Zimbabwean President Emmerson Mnangagwa, decrying sanctions placed on his country by the Trump administration.

 Iranian President Hassan Rouhani said the drama at the Capitol “showed how weak Western democracy is.”
-Chinese foreign ministry spokeswoman Hua Chunying said, with a hint of smugness, that her colleagues “hope that the American people can enjoy peace, stability and security as soon as possible.”
+Chinese Foreign Ministry spokeswoman Hua Chunying said, with a hint of smugness, that her colleagues “hope that the American people can enjoy peace, stability and security as soon as possible.”

 “After yesterday, they will have one less source of hope, one less ally they can rely upon,” wrote Anne Applebaum in the Atlantic, referring to dissident movements chafing under autocratic regimes.
 “The power of America’s example will be dimmer than it once was; American arguments will be harder to hear.”

 But is that actually true?
-This piety about the American “example” and the apparent inability of leading Americans to speak of Wednesday’s havoc as if it could happen here — well, it did — are two sides of the same myopia, one that overstates America’s moral influence in the world and underestimates the depth of dysfunction already inherent in the American system.
+This piety about the American “example” and the apparent inability of prominent Americans to speak of Wednesday’s havoc as if it could happen here — well, it did — are two sides of the same myopia, one that overstates America’s moral influence in the world and underestimates the depth of dysfunction already inherent in the U.S. system.

 What happened at the Capitol was intrinsically American, bound within a long tradition of right-wing paranoia and nativist racism.
 Some in the rioting mob waved Confederate flags; they were goaded on by a president who has tapped into a deep seam of grievance that existed long before he took power.